OasisLMF/OasisPlatform/README.md

 ## Calling the Server

 The API server provides a REST interface which is described <a href="https://oasislmf.github.io/OasisApi/modules.html" target="_blank">here</a>.
-You can use any suitable command line client such as `curl` or <a href="www.httpie.org" target="_blank">`httpie`</a> to make individual API calls, but a custom Python client may be a better option - for this you can use the <a href="https://github.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient`</a> repository.
+You can use any suitable command line client such as `curl` or <a href="www.httpie.org" target="_blank">`httpie`</a> to make individual API calls, but a custom Python client may be a better option - for this you can use the <a href="https://github.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient` repository</a>.

-To run the example API client tester (located in `src/utils`; for a generic Oasis model) first install the Oasis API client requirements
+Oasis provides a built-in client `model_api_tester.py` (located in `src/oasisapi_client`) which is an executable multi-threaded script that can generate model analyses given the locations of the model inputs and analysis settings JSON file (see the <a href="https://github.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient` repository</a> or <a href="https://oasislmf.github.io/OasisAPIClient/" target="_blank">`OasisAPIClient` documentation site</a> for more information).
+First install the Oasis API client requirements

     pip install -r src/oasisapi_client/requirements.py

-and then call the tester using
+As an example, you can run analyses for a generic Oasis model provided in this repository (model data and analysis settings JSON file are located in the `tests/data` subfolder) using

-    python ./src/utils/api_tester.py -i localhost:8001 -a tests/data/analysis_settings.json -d tests/data/input -o tests/data/output -n 1 -v
+    python ./src/oasisapi_client/model_api_tester.py -s <API server URL:port> -a tests/data/analysis_settings.json -i tests/data/input -o tests/data/output -n 1 -v